CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Software/cc1_core_software.md

 Note that HAAQI is not a binaural metric, instead, each channel must be processed separately.
 We average the left and right scores to produce a final overall score.

+The reference signals for HAAQI are:
+- Task 1 Headphone.
+The original left and right channels of the music tracks.
+- Task 2 Car.
+The references are the left and right signals at the ear canal of a listener auditioning the music over a stereo set-up of two loudspeakers, in an anechoic room.

 ## 4. References

 <a name="refs"></a>